CONTENT HUB > Industry News >

 post-card-author

 It's clear you want to be the best you can be, professionally, and a big part of unlocking your potential in the accounting industry is earning certain certifications.
-Many accountants want to become certified public accountants (CPA) while others have their sights set on becoming an enrolled agent (EA).
+Many accountants want to become certified public accountants (CPAs) while others have their sights set on becoming enrolled agents (EAs).
 But which one is right for you?
+Read on to learn more about an enrolled agent vs. CPA.

 The decision depends on a lot of different factors, such as deciding what kind of colleagues and clients you want to work with and which areas of accounting interest you the most.
-It's helpful to compare the differences between a CPA and an EA so you can decide which one is the best choice for your career.
+It's helpful to compare the differences between an EA and a CPA so you can decide which one is the best choice for your career.

 Certified public accountants are consultants for a range of topics related to money management, taxes, financial services and other accounting areas.
 Their clients may include businesses or individuals who need help in financial planning.
 CPAs are experts in a broad range of accounting and finance-related topics and are certified by a state.

 There are pros and cons attached to each type of certification.
-Both EA and CPA certifications can enhance any accountant's career, but it's important to look at the differences between them to properly compare.
+Both EA and CPA certifications can enhance any accountant's career, but it's important to look at the differences between EAs Vs. CPAs to properly compare.

 Exams